umes123/node-project/README.md

   # requestBody:
   {
-	"password":"Banda@12",   // (If password doesn't match then it will throw error "Wrong Password") "username": "Debasish"   // (If user doesn't exists then it will throw error "User doesn't exist") }
+	"password":"admin@12",   // (If password doesn't match then it will throw error "Wrong Password") "username": "umesh"   // (If user doesn't exists then it will throw error "User doesn't exist") }

   # SuccessResponse